Śrem: History

 Śrem was founded in the second half of the 10th century in the cradle of the emerging Polish state, when a fortified settlement, which protected the ford across the Warta on an important trade route from Silesia to Poznań, was erected on the right bank of the Warta river, and soon a trade settlement developed on the left bank.
 It is numbered among the oldest Lechitic settlements. Śrem received municipal rights from dukes Bolesław the Pious and Przemysł I of Greater Poland in 1253, the same year as Poznań.

 Śrem developed rapidly and in the 14th century, it became a royal town of the Polish Crown and the seat of local royal officials (starosta).
 Administratively it was located in the Poznań Voivodeship in the Greater Poland Province.
 Its heyday was in the first half of the 15th century and the second half of the 16th century.
 Later, lengthy wars, epidemics and natural catastrophes caused Śrem to decline, like many other towns in the Greater Poland region.
 In the late 18th century, Józef Wybicki, Polish jurist, poet, political and military activist, best known as the author of the lyrics of the Polish national anthem, settled in nearby Manieczki, and in 1791 became a burgher and honorary citizen of Śrem.

 The town was annexed by Prussia in the Second Partition of Poland in 1793.
+During the period of the Partitions of Poland, Śrem was known by its German name, Schrimm.
 After the successful Greater Poland uprising of 1806, it was regained by Poles and included within the short-lived Duchy of Warsaw.
 After the duchy's dissolution, it was re-annexed by Prussia in 1815, and from 1871 it was part of Germany.
 Despite the influx of German officials, Śrem remained a typical Polish town.
 During the Greater Poland uprising (1848), a hospital for Polish insurgents was established in the town, and in the following decades the town remained a center of Polish resistance, and Poles established various organizations and enterprises.
 After World War I Poland regained independence in November 1918, and the Greater Poland uprising (1918–19) broke out, during which in December 1918, the local German garrison surrendered without resistance and the town was finally restored to the Second Polish Republic.
 In the interbellum new factories were opened and new housing districts were built.